permittedio/permitted.io/_pages/home.md

     ## btn_class: "btn--secondar"
   - image_path: /assets/images/splash/deploy.svg
     title: Reliability and Uptime
     excerpt: Downtime is not an option.
 With permitted.io, you'll enjoy unparalleled reliability and minimal downtime.
-Our cloud-based platform ensures your applications are always accessible.
+Our cloud-based platform ensures our floating licensing platform is available to your applications at %99.9 of the time.
     # url: "#test-link"
     # btn_label: "Read More"
     # btn_class: "btn--secondar"